-Mobile Health Apps:
+Mobile Health App:

 Using Artificial Intelligence

 Computers such as IBM Watson, are capable of digesting and interpreting millions of pages of scientific literature and data to assist pharma companies in the development of new drugs.
-Watson has demonstrated the ability to discover previously unknown connections between diseases and as it continues to learn, it can modify its recommendations.

 Drugs That Target Genes